chandannekya/chandannekya/README.md

 <pre>

-💻 I am a self taught Full Stack Developer and a Machine Learning Developer
+💻 I am a self taught Full Stack Developer

 📚 I m pursing a Bachelors in Computer Science from the University of Lucknow

-📝 I have a strong interest in Data Science and Artificial Intelligence
+📝 I have a strong interest in Web3 and Blockchain

 🔭 Working on web Development

-🌱 Learning about Computer Vision and Machine Learning stuff

-🌟 Main languages: Python, Java,C
+🌟 Main languages: Java,Javascript

-🚩 Interested in Full Stack Machine Learning Application development

-🤔 I’m currently open for: <b>An Internship</b> this is <a href="https://drive.google.com/file/d/1tJ99k3tTeHIE3DH9hPRwj0OmUiPb9lmg/view?usp=drivesdk">MY RESUME.</a>
+🤔 I’m currently open for: <b>An Internship</b> this is <a href="https://drive.google.com/file/d/1_5E9To3ztrm8D4HTng3rf-1d_YEIY3Cd/view?usp=sharing">MY RESUME.</a>

 </pre>
 <hr>